alexfernandez/alexfernandez.github.io/2016/stridercd.md

 Fernando Sanz solved it by using Node Inspector on the Strider process, which left us all flabbergasted.
 In the end it was just an environment variable that was shadowing another.

+## MediaSmart

+The experience was in general quite good, given that continuous deployment is an advanced technique that requires a lot of integrations between spinning wheels.
+And what is even more important, the customer (in this case Diego and his company) were happy with it.

+So we are replicating it in MediaSmart, with a bigger, more complex set of projects.
+This task is being done by our new recruit Alfredo López Moltó.
+So far we have set up a few projects, and are on the way to full Strider integration within the next few weeks.

 ## Conclusion